Introduction

 The usual workaround is:

-• copy the broken function and every dependent caller into a hotfix script
+• copy the broken internals into a hotfix script

 • source the script into the global environment

-This is painful because a bug in one internal function can require copying many internal callers, even when only one implementation actually needs to change.
+That workflow is brittle because a bug in one hidden helper can force you to patch many callers, even when only one implementation needs to change.

 hotpatchR philosophy